-There are 3 main ways you can use or present digital escape rooms.
+There are 3 main ways you can use digital escape rooms.

 - Your device (in-person): Play the music, show the questions & write in the answers your student tells you.